Kuhi no ka lima, hele no ka maka – Where the hands move, there let the eyes follow

 We welcome you to join us and experience traditional Hawaiian dance, music, and culture!

-Open enrollment is offered throughout the year during monthly workshops with Kumu Pilialoha; see our Event Calendar for upcoming workshop dates.
+Open enrollment is offered throughout the year during introductory hula workshops and regular practice sessions; see our Event Calendar for upcoming workshop dates.

-Practice sessions in between workshops with Kumu Pilialoha are held twice a week on Sunday morning and Tuesday evening.
+Practice sessions are held twice a week on Sunday mornings and Wednesday evenings.

-Both the monthly Kumu Workshops and regular practice sessions are held in Grass Valley at the Center Stage dance studio.
+Hula workshops and regular practice sessions are held in Grass Valley at the Rhythms Fitness Studio off Colfax Highway.

-Pre-registration to attend the initial Kumu Workshop is required for all new students.
+Pre-registration to participate in hula workshops is required for all new students.

 Fees